 Artifacts and Schemas

 If you want command syntax, use CLI Reference.
-If you want sample payloads, use Example Fixtures.
+If you want sample payloads, use Examples.

 Repo Areas

-bin/contains the public CLI entrypoints.src/index.mjscontains the framework logic and exported helpers.schemas/contains the JSON schema contracts.adapters/contains reference repo adapters.policy-packs/contains reference policy packs.examples/contains canonical example artifacts.examples/benchmarks/contains canonical marker-benchmark scenarios, transcripts, and scored comparisons.tests/exercises the framework and the shipped CLI surfaces.
+bin/contains the public CLI entrypoints.src/index.mjscontains implementation logic and exported helpers.schemas/contains the JSON schema contracts.repo-maps/contains current reference Repo Map examples.repo-standards/contains current reference Repo Standards examples.examples/contains canonical example artifacts.examples/benchmarks/contains canonical marker-benchmark scenarios, session logs, and scored comparisons.tests/exercises the product core and the shipped CLI surfaces.

 Repo-Local Generated Artifacts

-These are the paths the framework writes into a target repo.
+These are the paths the current CLI writes into a target repo.

 Starter kit from init